 The defence of Rocky Handsome :: The best thing about this movie is the action – the action sequences are all neatly done, with no exaggeration, but a lot of fights which even when having the protagonist a lot outnumbered, are believable for a character whom the hero is claimed to be.
 There is enough style here, and it is not overdone; unlike the usual dumb Bollywood action movie – there are weapons and sequences in the rain, and there is a powerful emotional side that we can feel right into our hearts rather than going the path of a ridiculous melodrama which Bollywood always brings for the viewers, like they did in thousands of movies, even in Dear Zindagi at a time when things were to get better for the movie.
 There are the thrills, and this an adventure that takes us through without giving chance for second thoughts as long as we get into it.
 It surely welcomes us into that world of chaos which has more chance for the evil to gain at least one small victory.

 Claws of flaw :: For some reason, Rocky Handsome gets too lazy in between.
 Along with that predictable and boring flashback that comes in between, there are also those moments which won’t go well with the rest of the movie.
 The connection between the two main stars, even though one of them is only there for a cameo, is missing – she makes us feel that the scenes are outside the movie, and even our hero at those moments is in trouble.
 The movie will lack in connection with those who were looking for mass masala, as a certain amount of working brain is needed to go with this – it is more of a flaw as most of the people who watch Bollywood need flicks for the brainless, and Rocky Handsome won’t provide them that.
 We can’t ask for a Masaan everyday, but things can be better for sure.
-There is also the violence and talks about the same which people can choose to criticize.
-As an official adaptation of the 2010 Korean movie, The Man from Nowhere, I won’t be able to just this one, but the original had 100% fresh rating earlier.
+There is also the violence and sometimes the talk about the violent ways, which people can also choose to criticize.
+As an official adaptation of the 2010 Korean movie, The Man from Nowhere, I won’t be able to judge this one, but the original had 100% fresh rating earlier.

 Performers of the soul :: John Abraham continues to impress with those fight sequences in the movie, especially those with the knives and fists.
 Nishikant Kamat has done nice to bring the looks and style of the evil druglord, but villain is still not that strong except when he is threatening, and the same is the case of most of the people on the dark side, except for Kazu Patrick Tang’s assassin who is not there for the words – still the whole darker setting makes sure that all of them work out better for the viewers; pure evil has to be stronger in any case.
 Shruti Haasan is there for one full song and also in the memories of John Abraham’s character, and does almost nothing, bringing no positives in a role which could have played by anyone else in a cameo – we come close to feeling that right at the first shot when she is shown.
 The kid, Diya Chalwad does a nice job for sure.
 Sharad Kelkar has a smooth run in this movie too.